vith/ipfs-log/README.md

 - Immutable
 - O(1) writes, O(1) reads, O(n) joins
 - Joins can be made constant-time by limiting the join (eg. { limit: 1000 })
+- Performance target: > 60 ops/s for joins, > 60 ops/s for writes

 ### TODO